 We used Arrowhead Mill’s spelt flour instead of Bob’s Red Mill’s “light” spelt flour, though I suppose you could use either if you like.
 Bob’s light spelt has a lot of the bran stripped away, making it less healthy and fiber-rich, but it will still work for our purposes here.
 You can find spelt flour in any health-food store or large-scale natural supermarket (think Whole Foods or Wild Oats) or you can buy it online.

 If, though, you don’t have any spelt or don’t want to spring for it, feel free to omit the spelt and use an additional cup of regular all-purpose flour instead — making 3 cups total for the entire recipe.
 But, you’ll definitely be missing something special.

-- 4 overripe bananas, mashed to a pulp
+- 4 medium overripe bananas, mashed to a pulp

 - 1/4 cup vegetable oil

 - 1 cup spelt flour, (I used Arrowhead Mills regular spelt, not Bob’s Red Mill light spelt)